jnozzi/cocoadev.com/markdown/NSPopUpButtonBindingsAndStaticContent.md

 }

-This assumes that you're binding the popup to "General/MenuItems" and dynamicItems is bound to the stored courses.
+This assumes that you're binding the popup to "MenuItems" and dynamicItems is bound to the stored courses.

-- General/JimClause
+- JimClause